jarviscanada/jarvis_data_eng_derek/linux_sql/README.md

 + **host_usage  table:** \
   timestamp: current time of data collection in UTC time zone\
   host_id: host id of the table, used as foreigh key referring to host_info.id\
-  memory_free: in MB\
+  memory_free: amount of idle memory, in MB\
   cpu_idle: percentage of idle cpu\
   cpu_kernel: percentage of cpu time spent idle\
   disk_io: number of disk I/O\
-  dis_available: root directory available disk, in MB\
+  disk_available: root directory available disk, in MB
 ## *The scripts description:*

 + **host_info.sh:** collects server hardware specifications and insert into database, and it is only run once when installing.